Azure/GuestProxyAgent/doc/GettingStartedLinux.md

 > generic package will be used instead.
 If you're still having issues building, or generic doesn't work with a different
 > base image, you can disable the WSL2 backend in Docker Desktop's settings (note this will come with a performance
 > penalty).

+## Local Dev

+The dockerfile relies upon [this script](../docker/linux/install.sh) which you can try to run directly.
+Keep in mind it and the build script make changes to your system which may be undesired and your results may vary.
+If you chose to use the script, run it as root to set up your machine then follow the [Once Within Container](#once-within-container) steps to build.